next-book/dev-book/content/conclusion.md

 This generation inclines a little to congratulate itself on being the last of an illustrious line; and in Boston and London and Paris and Rome, thinking of its long descent, it speaks of its progress in art and science and literature with satisfaction.
 There are the Records of the Philosophical Societies, and the public Eulogies of Great Men!
 It is the good Adam contemplating his own virtue.
-“Yes, we have done great deeds, and sung divine songs, which shall never die”⁠—that is, as long as we can remember them.
+“Yes, we have done great deeds, and sung divine songs, which shall never die”—that is, as long as we can remember them.
-The learned societies and great men of Assyria⁠—where are they?
+The learned societies and great men of Assyria—where are they?
 What youthful philosophers and experimentalists we are!
 There is not one of my readers who has yet lived a whole human life.
 These may be but the spring months in the life of the race.